Fast Gradient Methods for Data-Consistent Local Super-Resolution of Medical Images: Numerical Experiments

-For the first-stage reconstruction, we solve a TV-regularized least-squares optimization problem, and we grid search for the best global regularization parameter for this measurement system which gives the best mean squares error towards the global ground-truth.

-As we can observe, the reconstructed image has a reasonable quality, but could oversmooth some of the local areas which may need to be refined and zoomed in.
-This observartion suggest that although the regularization can be optimized to provide the best PSNR globally, classical iterative methods indeed have such a limitation for not taking care of local reconstruction performance.
-In this example we seek to zoom-in 4 times larger a $50$ by $50$ block of a $256$ by $256$ first-stage image.
-Hence the global iterative superresolution of the whole image will be 25 times more expensive than our approach in this setting.
+and we take the logarithm for the linearization of the measurements.
+We choose a low measurement energy with $I_0 = 2 \times 10^{3}$ and the forward operator $A \in \mathbb{R}^{92160 \times 65536}$ for low-dose CT example; while $I_0 = 2 \times 10^{4}$ and $A \in \mathbb{R}^{13680 \times 65536}$ for sparse-view CT example.
+We run all the experiments here in MATLAB R2020b.
+Given the measurement and full operator, we solve a TV-regularized least-squares optimization problem by FISTA and get a global estimate of the ground truth.
+As we can observe, the reconstructed images have a reasonable global quality but could oversmooth some of the local areas which may need to be refined and zoomed in.
+In this example, we seek to zoom-in 4 times larger a $50$ by $50$ block of a $256$ by $256$ image.
+Hence, the global iterative superresolution of the whole image will be at least 25 times more computationally expensive than our approach in this setting.
 Direct zoom-in on this block would often have poor performance since it does not re-utilize the measurement data.
-We then test two instants of our LZFG framework.
-For the first one we use TV regularization while for the second one we use BM3D denoiser \citep{dabov2007image}.
+We then test our LZFG and R-LZFG, both using TV-regularization.
 We use the MATLAB \texttt{imresize} function as the up-sampling and down-sampling operators, with the default \texttt{bicubic} interpolation.

-We present in Figure \ref{e1}, \ref{e2}, \ref{e3}, and \ref{e4} four examples of local zoom-in.
-We can observe from the numerical results that our method can indeed recover the details of the local blocks with high-quality.
-The direct zoom-in from the first-stage reconstruction fails to recover local details missed from the first-stage reconstruction since it does not utilize the measurement data, demonstrating the importance of data-consistency in local zoom-in of medical images.
-We present the convergence curves of LZFG with TV and BM3D in Figure \ref{f1} reporting the PSNR results towards the zoomed-in ground-truth image.
-From the PSNR result we can observe that our methods provide significantly improved reconstruction accuracy (5 to 10 dB better) compared to the naive approach.
+In Figures \ref{e2} and \ref{e4} we present two examples of local zoom-in.
+We can observe from the numerical results that our method can indeed recover the details of the local blocks in high quality.
+The direct zoom-in from the first-stage reconstruction fails to recover local details missed from the first-stage reconstruction since it does not utilize the measurement data, demonstrating the importance of data consistency in local zoom-in of medical images.
+We present the convergence curves of LZFG and R-LZFG in Figure \ref{f1} reporting the PSNR results towards the zoomed-in ground-truth image.
+From the PSNR result, we can observe that our methods provide significantly improved reconstruction accuracy (around 2 to 5 dB better) compared to the direct approach, which does not take into account the measurement data.
+Meanwhile, we also observe that the R-LZFG with adaptive restart can further improve the convergence performance in the final stage of the LZFG as shown in Figure \ref{f1}, leading to a slight increase in PSNR within our computational budget.